AlexAegis/pont/readme.md

 Whether you chose to put it on your path or not, using it is the same.

+If you decide to use `pont` in to manage your dotfiles, please add `pont` as a tag!

 ### Configuration

 It does not require any configuration, but most things can be configured